Recognized as one of Canada's Top Small & Medium Employers (2017)

-- Rodan Energy Solutions supports ongoing employee development with tuition subsidies (up to $3,000 each year) as well as generous financial bonuses for the completion of certain courses (up to $5,000)
+- Rodan Energy Solutions supports ongoing employee development with tuition subsidies for job-related courses (up to $3,000 each year), as well as generous financial bonuses for the completion of certain courses (up to $5,000)

 - Rodan Energy Solutions organizes a number of social events throughout the year including an off-site holiday party, an annual golf tournament, an annual ping pong tournament and an Oktoberfest lunch (to name a few)